SPEED MENU - Click on subject to get there quickly

 Parking Services distributes email correspondence to students annually reminding them to purchase permits for the upcoming academic year.
 Included is information about registration deadlines, prices, purchasing permits by mail or the Internet and the criteria for purchasing specific types of permits.
 A copy of the most recent email communication can be accessed here.

 Each permit must be displayed with the permit number facing outward from the rear-view mirror of the vehicle.
+If it won't fit there, place it in a prominent location on your dash.
 Motorcycle owners may display permits in locked cases on their bikes.
 If they also own cars or trucks, they are permitted to display permits inside the cases from their rearview mirrors.

 Please remove your permit from your rearview mirror when you are operating your vehicle.
 To not do so is a violation of the Illinois Vehicle Code which states "No person shall drive a motor vehicle with any objects placed or suspended between the driver and the front windshield, rear window, side wings or side window immediately adjacent to each side of the driver which materially obstructs the driver's view.